jasonwei20/text-classification-bert/README.md

 - Run experiments with multiple random seeds.
 - Easily adapt it to your own experiments, with minimal changes.

-You know this code will be good because it was written by [someone](https://jasonwei20.github.io/) with two whole summers of software engineering experience.

 To do:
 - Consistency training with [UDA](https://github.com/SanghunYun/UDA_pytorch)

+You know this code will be good because it was written by [someone](https://jasonwei20.github.io/) with two whole summers of software engineering experience.

+Want more?
+- Chris McCormick has a [good tutorial](https://mccormickml.com/2019/07/22/BERT-fine-tuning/)